 - Loose teeth

-To keep your gums healthy and prevent gum disease, the American Dental Association recommends brushing your teeth twice a day and flossing once a day.
+To prevent gum disease, brush, floss, and get your teeth cleaned regularly.
+The American Dental Association recommends brushing your teeth twice a day and flossing once a day.